dotnet/dotnet-docker/samples/run-in-sdk-container.md

 ## ASP.NET Core App

-The following example demonstrates using `dotnet watch run` with an ASP.NET Core app in a .NET Core SDK container.
+The following example demonstrates using `dotnet run` with an ASP.NET Core app in a .NET Core SDK container.
 This initial example is demonstrated on macOS.
 Instructions for all OSes follow.

-The instructions assume you are in the `samples/aspnetapp/aspnetapp` directory (due to the [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) `-v` syntax).
+The instructions assume you are in the `samples/aspnetapp/aspnetapp` directory (due to the [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) `-v` syntax used).

 ```console
 % docker run --rm -it -p 8000:80 -v $(pwd):/app/ -w /app -e ASPNETCORE_URLS=http://+:80 -e ASPNETCORE_ENVIRONMENT=Development mcr.microsoft.com/dotnet/core/sdk:3.1 dotnet run --no-launch-profile